 logo

-For people concerned about their health, sodium is like a 'public enemy.'
-This is because they often hear advice to reduce sodium intake to prevent high blood pressure.
-As a result, some people practice eating bland food unconditionally.
-However, if they only follow a low-sodium diet without considering their own physical condition, it can actually harm their health.
+For health-conscious people, sodium is like a "public enemy."
+This is because people frequently hear advice to "reduce sodium intake to prevent high blood pressure."
+Consequently, some people practice eating bland food unconditionally.
+However, consuming only a low-salt diet without considering one's own physical condition can actually harm one's health.

-Sodium helps eliminate waste products and regulate fluid levels in the body.
+Sodium plays a role in helping to eliminate waste products and regulating body fluid volume.
 A certain amount of sodium is essential for the body.
-For a person weighing 60kg, the total sodium in the body should be between 70 and 80 grams.
+For a body weight of 60 kg, the sodium content in the body should be 70 to 80 g.

-If the sodium concentration is lower than this, various problems such as fatigue, loss of appetite, and lethargy can occur.
-An example is people who feel dizzy or become exhausted after sweating excessively.
-This is a problem caused by a rapid drop in the body's sodium levels due to sweating.
+If the sodium concentration is lower than this, various problems such as fatigue, loss of appetite, and lethargy occur.
+An example is people who feel dizzy or become exhausted when they sweat profusely.
+This is a problem that arises as the body's sodium concentration drops rapidly while sweating.

-Especially for people with poor heart health, excessive low-sodium diets can be harmful.
-When sodium intake drops sharply, fluid balance is poorly regulated, leading to a decrease in blood volume.
-If the heart's contraction ability is compromised and blood volume also decreases, blood cannot be efficiently supplied throughout the body, which can lead to serious health conditions.
+An excessively low-salt diet can be harmful, especially for people with heart problems.
+If sodium intake decreases sharply, fluid volume is not properly regulated, leading to a decrease in blood volume.
+If blood volume further declines while the heart's contractile function is impaired, blood cannot be smoothly supplied to the entire body, which can lead to serious illnesses.

-Of course, the statement that moderate sodium intake is necessary should not be misunderstood as "it's okay to eat salty foods like now."
+Of course, the statement that moderate sodium intake is necessary should not be misunderstood as meaning that it is okay to eat salty food as you do now.
 It is true that Koreans need to slightly reduce their sodium intake.
-The World Health Organization (WHO) recommends a daily sodium intake of 2000mg.
-According to the Korea Disease Control and Prevention Agency's 'National Health Statistics,' as of 2021, the average sodium intake for Koreans was about 3080mg, approximately 1000mg higher than the recommended amount.
+The daily sodium intake recommended by the World Health Organization (WHO) is 2,000 mg.
+According to the Korea Disease Control and Prevention Agency's "National Health Statistics," as of 2021, the average sodium intake of Koreans reached 3,080 mg, which is about 1,000 mg more than this amount.

 3